Skip to content

 Step 8.
 Check the version for "WVD Media Optimised" status

-If configured correctly and you have rebooted the host..... (see above) you should now see "WVD Media Optimised"
+If configured correctly and you have rebooted the host..... (see above) you should now see an optimized banner.
+On current builds that can show as AVD SlimCore Media Optimized or AVD Media Optimized depending on which optimization path is in use.

 Screenshot showing "WVD Media Not Connected"